Print your Admission Ticket between January 20 – February 2, 2026.

 Requests to have transcripts sent to additional regulatory authorities should be submitted after your results from the current NPLEX administration become available.
 This will ensure that the transcript NABNE sends will include the results you achieved for both your Part I – Biomedical Science, Part II – Core Clinical Science, and any Part II – Clinical Elective Examinations you have taken.

 Submit your request and US$30 payment via the Transcript Request form.
-Transcript requests are typically processed within three to five (3-5) business days of receipt.
+Transcript requests are typically processed by NABNE within three to five (3-5) business days of receipt.

 An official transcript of NPLEX exam results must be sent directly from NABNE to a regulatory authority or other entity.
 A transcript requested to be sent directly to you is considered unofficial and will be noted as such.